Scissors Crisis: History

-The crisis happened because agricultural production had rebounded quickly from the famine of 1921–22 and the civil war.
+The crisis happened because agricultural production had rebounded quickly from the famine of 1921–22 and the Russian Civil War.
 In contrast, industry took longer to recover, due to the need to rebuild infrastructure.
 Furthermore, the problem was exacerbated by the government seeking to avoid another famine by keeping the bread grain prices at artificially low levels.

-Actions

 By August 1923 a wave of strikes spread across Russian industrial centres, sparked off by the crisis.
 Within the Communist Party, The Declaration of 46 was produced as a signed protest sent to the Central Committee of the RCP.
 To combat the crisis, the government reduced costs of industrial production by cutting staff, rationalizing production, controlling wages and benefits and reducing the influence of traders and middlemen (NEPmen) by expanding the network of consumer cooperatives (such as the People's Commissariat of Trade).

 As a result of these actions, the imbalance started to decrease.
 By April 1924, the agricultural price index had reached 92 (compared to its 1913 level) and the industrial index had fallen to 131.

-The scissors crisis caused many problems in the long term for the NEP causing tensions seen pre-1917 revolution.
+After the 1927 crisis, Soviet economist Lev Gatovsky performed an analysis and actively participated in the planning for the state intervention that followed.